Our growing timeline

 Creative and directed by: Raphael Kadishzon and Rom Barnea / DOP: Omer Manor / Editor: Maya Ella / Producer: Talia Bernstein / Music: Yuval Vilner / Still/ Projection Photography: Amit Sidi / Assistant Photographer: Shira Haimovici / BTS footage: Eli Cohen / Special thanks to: AG Production Solutions / Executive producers: Wasim Almasri, Noa Urbach

 Our summer began with the unexpected visit of Women Wage Peace activist Yael Treidel.
-What a treat (!) to have Yael amongst us as she took a much needed vacation in Switzerland to visit friends.
+We were very pleased to have Yael amongst us as she took a much needed vacation in Switzerland to visit friends.

 The movie “Guerrières de la Paix” which Hanna directed beautifully, features none other than our grantee movement Women Wage Peace of which Yael is a leading member.
 What a coincidence!